johnfoderaro/markdown-api/readme.md

 #### `/filesystem/rename/`

-HTTP PUT request that returns an updated tree upon successful updating of an existing node from the file system tree document, or a 400 status code upon unsuccessful updating where `updateOne` in MongoDB returns `{ nModified: 0 }`.
-The request format is JSON and must contain the following parameters:
+HTTP PUT request that returns the updated file system tree upon successful updating of an existing node.
+The request format is JSON and must contain the following in the body of the request:

 - name
 - parent